Images Index> Matlock Dale> This page

 Find a Name

 In January 1890 Mr. Charles Peters, who lived at Guilderoy in Matlock Bath[1], showed great foresight by making an extremely generous gesture to prevent development at Artists' Corner.
-He paid £200 to Messrs.
-Wilshire and Grundy of Derby for the purchase of eleven lots of land along the river bank opposite High Tor that were already in the hands of "building speculators" with the intention of building cottages.
-Mr. Peters and a committee set up for the purpose then raised subscriptions to pay for the land.
+He advanced £200 to Messrs.
+Wilshire and Grundy of Derby for the purchase of eleven plots of land along the river bank opposite High Tor that were already in the hands of "building speculators" with the intention of building cottages[2].
+He had already issued a circular, which was sent to Matlock's Local Board.
+Their response was divided, with some suggesting they should leave the scheme alone as it was outside their district although Mr. Nuttall pointed out that it would enhance Matlock Bridge more than Matlock Bath.
+So they left the matter in abeyance[3].

 Postcard in the collection of and provided by and © Ken Smith.